bitovi/academy/src/technology-consulting/8-sales-to-delivery.md

 <input type="checkbox"/> Fill out the remaining items in the [Engagement Summary](#engagement-summary-document) document with client. _Ideally, this would be started by the sales team before the "yes"_

 The last item, the [Engagement Summary](#engagement-summary-document) document, is arguably the most important item of this phase.
-It will take some time (allocate one hour at least) to fill out this document, but it will serve as the project's shared understanding.
-The most critical pieces are defining the project's goals and initial roadmap.
-It's also important to align on who will fill what roles on the project (you or the client).
+It will take some time (allocate one hour at least) to fill out this document, but it will serve as the project’s shared understanding.
+The most critical pieces are defining the project’s goals and initial roadmap.
+It’s also important to align on who will fill what roles on the project (you or the client).

 ## Expectation Setting with the Delivery Team